Evolver (The Mammals album)

-Evolver is an album by The Mammals, released in 2002 (see 2002 in music).
+Evolver is the debut studio album by folk supergroup the Mammals, released on November 19, 2002, by Humble Abode Music.

-Evolver is the band's first studio album and the second released, along with the live compilation album Born Live.
-Evolver was recorded at Humble Abode Music by Max Feldman with guest appearances by Ken Maiuri, Jay Ungar, Pete Seeger and more.
+Evolver is the band's first studio album and the second released, along with the live compilation album Born Live (2001).
+It was recorded at Humble Abode Music by Max Feldman with guest appearances by Ken Maiuri, Jay Ungar, Pete Seeger and more.

+Critical reception

+AllMusic editor Zac Johnson called it "a warmly inviting collection of original tunes and updated traditionals", despite pushing the "rock-style drumming" throughout the album, saying it "stands as a fine document of these musicians' accomplishments in the studio and points to fine futures for all involved."